ronnyml/snowplow-wiki/technical-documentation/1-trackers/ruby-tracker/Ruby-Tracker.md

 ```

 The `event_json` argument is [self-describing JSON][self-describing-jsons].
 It has two fields: "schema", containing a pointer to the JSON schema for the event, and "data", containing the event data itself.
 The data field must be flat: properties cannot be nested.

+The keys of the `event_json` hash can be either strings or Ruby symbols.

 [Back to top](#top)